Customise Consent Preferences

 Mitigating factors, such as an early guilty plea, mental health issues, or evidence of efforts toward rehabilitation, can reduce sentences.
 Olliers can assist in identifying mitigating features and collating evidence to support the same.
 If a client recognises that they may need help we can point them in the direction of organisations that can help.
 Where a client is charged and ultimately pleads guilty, evidence of any early help sought can be extremely powerful mitigation and illustrate a genuine desire to change behaviour.
 It can therefore be useful, in appropriate cases, to seek help during the pre-charge investigation stage itself.

-If you have had computer equipment seized and are under investigation for indecent images offences, there is only extremely limited public funding available.
+If you have had computer equipment seized and are under investigation for indecent images offences, there is only extremely limited legal aid (public funding) available.
 However this is a crucial time and action taken at this stage can make a fundamental difference to the outcome.
 Our lawyers try to be as transparent as possible in relation to fees.
 We will charge fees based upon an hourly rate as agreed from the outset and provide estimates as to total likely costs.
 These estimates will be regularly updated.
 Alternatively, we may agree a fee for representing you either in respect of a particular stage of a case or for the case in its entirety.
 We do not undertake such cases on a legally aided basis.

 Related Articles